katekats/Multi-Domain-Active-Learning/README.md

 If the entire framework is desired to be executed, the data set [1] needs to be saved in the directory "data/uncleaned_data/" and the following files need to be executed in this specific order: preprocessing.ipynb, autoencoder.ipynb and data_selection_splitting.ipynb.
 The resulting sentence embeddings can then be fed into the classifier.
 If the classifier without prior active learning is desired to be executed, the file classifier_without_al.ipynb is run.
 For executing the classifier with active learning, the file classifier_with_al.ipynb is run.

+The order we should run our scripts is the following:
+* data_loader.ipynb
+* preprocessing-withoutTFIDF.ipynb
+* python autoencoder_gen_spec_embeddings.py --embedding-type GENERAL
+* python autoencoder_gen_spec_embeddings.py --embedding-type SPECIFIC
+* python data_selection_splitting.py
+* python jensen jensen_shannon_augmentation.py SPEC_INDEX_VALUE
+* python hyperparameter_tuning.py
+* python classifier_without_al.py SPEC_INDEX_VALUE (if we want the results for a single domain) __OR__ python Test_Case_without_AL.py (if we want to get the results for all domains)
+* python al-module.py SPEC_INDEX_VALUE PAR0_VALUE (if we want the results for a single domain) __OR__ python Test_Case.py (if we want to get the results for all domains)
+**Loading the data**
+We use the __data_loader.ipynb__ to load and clean the data.
+**Preprocessing the Data**
+In the script __preprocessing-withoutTFIDF.ipynb__ we proceed with preprocessing the data by giving a specific number to each domain:
+{'MR': 0,
+ 'apparel': 1,
+ 'baby': 2,
+ 'books': 3,
+ 'camera_photo': 4,
+ 'dvd': 5,
+ 'electronics': 6,
+ 'health_personal_care': 7,
+ 'imdb': 8,
+ 'kitchen_housewares': 9,
+ 'magazines': 10,
+ 'music': 11,
+ 'software': 12,
+ 'sports_outdoors': 13,
+ 'toys_games': 14,
+ 'video': 15}

+ Based on the histogram, we decide on the sequence length and vocabularry size and we use pre-trained FastText embeddings for vectorizing the reviews to be suitable inputs for the autoencoder.

 **Autoencoder for general and domain-specific sentence embeddings**